Predictia/AQUA/diagnostics/tropical-rainfall-diagnostic/README.md

 ## Python Module

-The main module or Python script of tropical rainfall diagnostic is `tropical_rainfall_class.py`.
+The module of tropical rainfall diagnostic is `tropical_rainfall_class.py`.

 ## Notebooks